-Pursuant to Rule 10.09(2)(b) and Paragraph 3.1.5 of the Guidance Note 8 of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, the details of RRPTs conducted during the financial year ended 30 June 2021 pursuant to the shareholders' mandate are set out below:- (Cont'd)
+Pursuant to Rule 10.09(2)(b) and Paragraph 3.1.5 of the Guidance Note 8 of the ACE Market Listing Requirements of Bursa Malaysia Securities Berhad, the details of RRPTs conducted during the financial year ended 30 June 2022 pursuant to the shareholders' mandate are set out below:- (Cont'd)

-REDtone and/or Its subsidiaries Transacting Parties Nature of Transactions Aggregate value of transactions during the financial year from 1 July 2020 to 30 June 2021 (RM'000) Berja aya Assets Berhad and or its unlisted subsidi ary company 6.
+REDtone and/or its subsidiaries Transacting Parties Nature of Transactions Aggregate value of transactions during the financial year from 1 July 2021 to 30 June 2022 (RM'000) Berj aya Assets Berhad and l/or its unlisted subsidia ry company 6.
 REDtone Telecommunications Sdn.
 Bhd. ("RTC") Berjaya Times Square Sdn.
 Bhd.
-Rental payable by RTC at RM2,750 per month for renting of rooftop space of approximately 11 sq.ft. at Lot No. TB-Roof-02B at Berjaya Times Square, Jalan Imbi, Kuala Lumpur.
-Tenure of the rental agreement is for a period of 2 years and renewable thereafter.
+Rental payable by RTC at RM2,750 per month for renting of rooftop space at Lot No. TB-Roof-02B at Berjaya Times Square, Jalan Imbi, Kuala Lumpur.
+Tenure of the rental agreement is for a period of 3 years.
 33 7.
 RTC Berjaya Times Square Sdn.
 Bhd.
-Rental payable by RTC at RM3,300 per month for renting of rooftop space of approximately 153 sq. ft. at Lot No. TB-Roof-02D at Berjaya Times Square, Jalan Imbi, Kuala Lumpur.
-Tenure of the rental agreement is for a period of 1 year and renewable thereafter.
-40 Othe er Related Parties 8.
+Rental payable by RTC at RM3,300 per month for renting of rooftop space at Lot No. TB-Roof-02D at Berjaya Times Square, Jalan Imbi, Kuala Lumpur.
+Tenure of the rental agreement is for a period of 3 years.
+40 Othe er Related Parties 1 8.
 RDC Berjaya Sompo Insurance Berhad Provision of data centre and cloud related services by RDC.
-181 9.
+91 9.
 RDC Qinetics Solutions Sdn.
 Bhd. and its unlisted subsidiary companies Provision of data centre and cloud related services by RDC.
 51 10.
 RDC Qinetics Solutions Sdn.
 Bhd. and its unlisted subsidiary companies Purchase by RDC of hardware security module for electronic payment and maintenance services.
-66 11.
+88 11.
 RDC Singer (Malaysia) Sdn.
 Bhd.
 Provision of data centre and cloud related services by RDC.
-59
+80 12.
+REDtone Group U Mobile Sdn.
+Bhd.
+Contract revenue receivable by the REDtone Group for the construction of mobile base stations and related operations and maintenance.
+136

-The Board of Directors of REDtone Digital Berhad (formerly known as REDtone International Berhad) is pleased to present the Audit Committee Report to provide insights on the discharge of the Audit Committee's functions for the financial year ended 30 June 2021.
+The Board of Directors of REDtone Digital Berhad is pleased to present the Audit Committee Report to provide insights on the discharge of the Audit Committee's functions for the financial year ended 30 June 2022.